 I keep my ice cream recipes very simple.
 Just give the ingredients a whirl in the blender and then pour into your ice cream maker.
 It takes about 5 minutes and then the ice cream is ready (just like soft-serve) in 20.

 For a firmer ice cream transfer to a container and freeze for a few hours to help it firm up.

 Using Instant Coffee gives this ice cream a great coffee flavor without making it too icy.
 Using more brewed coffee will lead to icier ice cream.

 Just like a coffee shop!

 One of my favorite Starbucks splurges is a Vanilla Frappuccino made with half and half and sugar-free vanilla syrup.
-I wanted to take those flavors and make them into ice cream.
+I wanted to take those flavors and make them into Keto Coffee Ice Cream.
 I already have a copycat Starbucks drink recipe but that wasn’t good enough.
 Sometimes I want to eat my coffee.